Books || Manuals || Back to Toolbox

-Summer Youth Program Manuals, Volumes I, II, and III ($22.95 each / free downloads)
+Summer Youth Program Manuals, Volumes I, II, and III (free downloads)

 The Food Project’s Summer Youth Program employs over 100 youth from greater Boston and the North Shore of eastern Massachusetts to work on the land, grow organic produce, serve the community, and grow together.
 Behind the scenes, this program is complex to run and execute.
 These three manuals will provide readers with an entire picture of how to recruit young people, how to train them, how to set up the program, and how to run it once the summer begins.
 The three volumes together form a complete guidebook for running a successful and dynamic summer youth program.

 Academic Year Program Manual (free download)

 Annually, this program employs young people who have completed our Summer Youth Program to work on community-based projects during the school year.
 Members of the D.I.R.T.
 Crew (Dynamic, Intelligent, Responsible Teenagers) dedicate Saturdays and after-school hours to lead over 1700 volunteers on our rural and urban farm sites, work in shelters, and attend conferences to speak about their experience working for The Food Project.
 This manual discusses every aspect of this program and is a great resource for those looking for ways to engage young people throughout the year.

 Rural Agriculture Manual (free download)